 Download your FREE Coding Critters World Adventures Stories activity and colouring sheets.

-10 fascinating facts about India
+10 fascinating facts about India for kids

 - India is in South Asia, and its capital is New Delhi.
 The country’s largest city is Mumbai and it is home to about 5 million people.